M360

 As workflows matured, consistency became critical.

 I helped document usage guidelines and ensured components were aligned with accessibility standards and responsive behavior.
 This work allowed us to create a more cohesive and efficient design workflow, while also enabling engineers to implement features with greater consistency and speed aligning the Figma components with what the Devs implemented on Storybook.
+In parallel, I participated in shaping the evolution of Marketer’s visual identity and brand expression within the product.
+Together with the team, we explored typographic refinements, color usage, and layout systems that reinforced the company’s brand.
+This collaborative effort helped to bridge the gap between functionality and aesthetics.

 Another major focus was improving data entry efficiency, particularly for large projects with dozens or hundreds of units.
 To address this, we designed bulk import and export features compatible with industry-standard CSV and Excel formats.
 We also created batch-edit flows so users could quickly update attributes for multiple units in a single action.
 These improvements replaced clumsy, repetitive manual processes that often pushed users to manage inventory offline in spreadsheets.